Cedric Gibbons

-Austin Cedric Gibbons (March 23, 1890 – July 26, 1960) was an Irish-American art director for the film industry.
+Austin Cedric Gibbons (March 23, 1890 – July 26, 1960) was an American art director for the film industry.
 He also made a significant contribution to motion picture theater architecture from the 1930s to 1950s.
 Gibbons designed the Oscar statuette in 1928, but tasked the sculpting to George Stanley, a Los Angeles artist.
 He was nominated 39 times for the Academy Award for Best Production Design and won the Oscar 11 times, both of which are records.